michaelzhao007/2048aiplayer/README.md

-# 2048 AI
+# 2048 AI Player

+Refer to game code from:
 AI for the game [2048](https://github.com/gabrielecirulli/2048).

+I implemented the AI portion of the game code.
-See it in action [here](http://ov3y.github.io/2048-AI/).
+See it in action [here](https://michaelzhao007.github.io/2048aiplayer/).
 (Hit the auto-run button to let the AI attempt to solve it by itself)

-The algorithm is iterative deepening depth first alpha-beta search.
-The evaluation function tries to keep the rows and columns monotonic (either all decreasing or increasing) while aligning same-valued tiles and minimizing the number of tiles on the grid.
-For more detail on how it works, [check out my answer on stackoverflow](http://stackoverflow.com/a/22389702/1056032).

-You can tweak the thinking time via global var `animationDelay`.
-Higher = more time/deeper search.

-It achieves success rate of about 90% in my testing.
+The algorithm is using minimax algorithm with alpha-beta search.